 Freeport is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 2,052 people and two constituent neighborhoods, Freeport is the 371st largest community in Florida.
-Much of the housing stock in Freeport was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Freeport economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Freeport, where the median household income is $43,523.00.
+With a population of 2,360 people and two constituent neighborhoods, Freeport is the 371st largest community in Florida.
+Freeport has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Freeport, where the median household income is $46,875.00.

-Unlike some cities, Freeport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Freeport are a mix of both white- and blue-collar jobs.
-Overall, Freeport is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Freeport who work in office and administrative support (16.09%), teaching (13.82%), and management occupations (12.83%).
+Freeport is a decidedly white-collar city, with fully 89.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Freeport is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Freeport who work in teaching (13.05%), office and administrative support (12.97%), and food service (12.23%).

 Freeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Freeport citizens is a little higher than the average for US cities and towns: 22.73% of adults in Freeport have at least a bachelor's degree.
+The citizens of Freeport are slightly better educated than the national average of 21.84% for all cities and towns, with 24.96% of adults in Freeport having a bachelor's degree or advanced degree.

 Freeport is a somewhat ethnically-diverse city.
 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White, followed by Black or African-American.
 Freeport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.23% of the city’s residents.
-Important ancestries of people in Freeport include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 10.01% of the city’s residents.
+Important ancestries of people in Freeport include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Freeport is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.